Pete Alonso, Yordan Alvarez named MLB Rookies of the Year

 The former Florida Gator became an instant star in the Mets' blue and orange.
 Wielding his hefty 34-inch, 32-ounce birch bat, Alonso hit .292 with nine homers, 26 RBIs and a 1.024 OPS over March and April, claiming the first of three NL Rookie of the Month honours.
 He put on a power-packed show while winning the All-Star Home Run Derby, and then cemented his fan-favourite status by donating $100,000 of his $1 million derby prize to charities supporting injured soldiers and 9-11 workers.

 "Pete kept the same attitude that he came in spring training with through the entire season," Van Wagenen said.
 "He was a good teammate.
 He was a true professional.
-And obviously, he was lightning in a bottle for all Mets fans."
+And obviously, he was a he was lightning in a bottle for all Mets fans."

 Alonso wore a hat reading "100%" on the broadcast while being named the NL winner, but his vote total didn't match.
 The upbeat slugger was all smiles as usual -- just like when teammates ripped off his jersey following a game-ending walk in September.